WayneBrown/learnwebgl2/_sources/02_tools_and_languages/4_dom_and_jquery.rst

     ...

-If you have to write code like this to make JavaScript code consistent with all the different browsers, your job becomes 10 times harder.
+If you have to write code like this to make JavaScript code consistent with all the different browsers, your job becomes ten times harder.
 To solve this problem, we use :code:`jQuery`, which is a 3rd party JavaScript library that provides an easy way to find elements on a web page and **modify them in a consistent way**. jQuery takes care of all the inconsistencies between browsers!
 A jQuery